sinequa/sba-angular/docs/apps/1-hello-search.md

 **Results**:

 The results list displays the list of `Record` objects from a `Results` object provided by the controller.
 The first `*ngIf` and `| async` allow to display the results only when they become available (it is *asynchronous*, since the server cannot respond instantaneously).
 Then, the `*ngFor` iterates through the list of results.
-Inside this `<div>`, when then display the title, source and relevant extracts of each document.
+Inside this `<div>`, we then display the title, source and relevant extracts of each document.

 ```html
 {% raw %}<div *ngIf="results$ | async; let results">